zc277584121/milvus-docs/site/en/userGuide/schema/dense-vector.md

+---
+id: dense-vector.md
+title: Dense Vector​
+summary: Dense vectors are numerical data representations widely used in machine learning and data analysis.
+They consist of arrays with real numbers, where most or all elements are non-zero.
+Compared to sparse vectors, dense vectors contain more information at the same dimensional level, as each dimension holds meaningful values.
+This representation can effectively capture complex patterns and relationships, making data easier to analyze and process in high-dimensional spaces.
+Dense vectors typically have a fixed number of dimensions, ranging from a few dozen to several hundred or even thousands, depending on the specific application and requirements.​​
+---

 # Dense Vector​

 Dense vectors are numerical data representations widely used in machine learning and data analysis.
 They consist of arrays with real numbers, where most or all elements are non-zero.
 Compared to sparse vectors, dense vectors contain more information at the same dimensional level, as each dimension holds meaningful values.
 This representation can effectively capture complex patterns and relationships, making data easier to analyze and process in high-dimensional spaces.
 Dense vectors typically have a fixed number of dimensions, ranging from a few dozen to several hundred or even thousands, depending on the specific application and requirements.​